JHU-PL-Lab/www-fpse/lecture/side-effects.md

 * `Core` discourages over-use of exceptions in its library function signatures
   - Avoid the `blah_exn` named ones unless really needed!

-There are a few simple built-in exceptions which we used a bit:
+There are a few simple built-in exceptions which we used some already:

 ```ocaml
 failwith "Oops";; (* Generic code failure - exception is named Failure *)
 invalid_arg "This function works on non-empty lists only";; (* Invalid_argument exception *)
 ```

-Also there are the library functions raising exceptions
+Also there are library functions we covered that raise exceptions

 ```ocaml
 # List.zip_exn [1;2] [2;3;4];;